-There is no avoiding dust in a horse arena completely, but it can be managed to ensure a more pleasant experience for everyone — horses, riders, trainers, and spectators alike.
-Inhaling or ingesting dust can pose health risks, which is why we’ve put together a few methods of horse arena dust control to help protect against such danger.
+There is no way to completely avoid dust in a horse arena, but it can be managed to ensure a more pleasant experience for everyone — horses, riders, trainers, and spectators alike.

 These dust control solutions include oil, water, and even rock salt, and can help promote safety and better performance when implemented.

 Whether you ride in an indoor arena or prefer outdoor arenas, you know that microscopic dust particles can become a problem.
 Inhaling the dust and debris that impacts the air quality can result in health problems for you and your horse.
 Did you know that on average, a resting horse inhales 150 liters of air every minute?
 As you can imagine, dusty arenas aren't ideal, especially if your horse has a history of heaves or respiratory issues.

 At Ninja Deicer, we offer dust control products such as rock salt that can better tame the sand particles and reduce a dusty riding arena.